chenzhaograce/AB_Test_AutoReport/README.md

 # AB Test AutoReport 🤖

 ## Description 🧩
 `ABTestAnalyzer` is a Python class for performing A/B testing analysis.
-The class includes methods for sample size calculation, test duration calculation, calculating effect size, performing AA test, AB test, Novelty effect test, Chi-square tests, and more.
+The class includes methods for sample size calculation, test duration calculation, calculating effect size, performing AA test, AB test, Normality check, Homogenity check, Novelty effect test, Chi-square tests, and more.
 The class uses a configuration file in YAML format to set various parameters for the analysis.

 ## Navigating the Project 🗺️